 - Need for Speed Payback: Holtzman is a self-admitted hillbilly off-road racer who appears friendly at first, but is extremely arrogant, foul-tempered, and even threatening in reality.
 While he may not necessarily be outright stupid, he's certainly unhinged.

-- Leonard and Bubba from Redneck Rampage are extremely unflattering portrayals of Southerners, turning this trope Up to Eleven.
+- Leonard and Bubba from Redneck Rampage are extremely unflattering portrayals of Southerners.
 It'd be more noteworthy if the entire game wasn't basically one huge exercise in Refuge in Audacity.

 - The Ace Attorney series gives us Lotta Hart, a self-proclaimed Country Bumpkin who will have you know most Southerners are actually very intelligent and sophisticated.
 She's just the exception.
 This is done as part of the Cultural Translation of the series; in the Japanese version, she's The Idiot from Osaka.